 To start raising rabbits, first, you need a hutch.

 If you prefer to build a rabbit hutch or cage by yourself, you’ve come to the right place.
 We have collected 50 DIY rabbit hutch plans from all over the internet.

-If this is the first time you're keeping rabbits, there are several things you need to learn in order to raise a happy and healthy herd of rabbits.
-That's why I highly recommend you these books:
+If this is the first time you’re keeping rabbits, there are two books we recommend you to read to raise a happy and healthy herd of rabbits:

-Hands down, this is the most complete guide on raising rabbits for meat, show, fur, or even as pets.
+Hands down the most complete guide on raising rabbits for meat, show, fur, or even as pets.
 Every rabbit owner should read this book at least once.